yangky11/spatialqa-instructions/false/HOW-TO-BEAT-THE-ROBOT.md

 **Please notice that the relation you pick must be false in the image.**

 Here is a good example:
+*Helmet on man* sounds very plausible, but the helmet is actually not on that man in the image.

 <img src="helmet-on-man.png" width=400 height=400>